How to Budget: A Step-by-Step Guide That You Can Stick to

 “You might open a separate bank account for your annual expenses,” Todd said.
 “Then when the bills come, you don’t have to adjust your spending.
 It’s similar to saving for Christmas shopping” throughout the year.

 From here, you’ll want to start adding up your discretionary expenses.
 Analyze your spending habits.
-How much are you spending on shopping, eating out and drinks with friends?
+How much money are you spending on shopping, eating out and drinks with friends?
+Where are the best opportunities for savings?

 To get a full picture, you can put these things in categories.
-For example, movies, concerts and museum visits can all go under entertainment.
+For example, money spent on movies, concerts and museum visits can all go under entertainment.
 Your gym membership, yoga membership and the drop-in rate on that one CrossFit class can all go under fitness.

 Look at a few months of statements to get an average for this part, too.
-That will give you a more accurate picture of your finances.
+That will give you a more accurate picture of your money flow.

 Step 2: Set Your Financial Goals